emanmahmoud25/Unemployment-Analysis-in-India/README.md

 - Ensuring consistent formatting of column names for ease of use in analysis.

 ## Data Visualization
-- Trends in unemployment , enployment ,labour_participation rates over time across different states.
+- Trends in unemployment , employment ,labour_participation rates over time across different states.
 ![unemployment](https://github.com/user-attachments/assets/852b3a16-2135-412a-9845-02d0cfdd2bcb)

 - Comparisons of unemployment rates and labor participation rates by region, highlighting disparities between Urban and Rural areas.